︎STAYING WITH THE TROUBLE︎ THE ALTERNATIVE SCHOOL OF ECONOMICS ︎

 Everyone is welcome to turn up to attend this event.
 However, we encourage you to join the group mailing list and receive details of texts and event sessions.

-Inspired by the local Bostall Estate, the texts selected by The Alternative School of Economics will look at militarism, cooperativism, housing ownership, peace, and the history of the local estate.
+Each session will draw on both the RACS history and wider historical perspectives to look at militarism, cooperativism, housing ownership, peace, and the history of the local estate.

 All texts will be shared with attendees two weeks before the reading group takes place, and will be downloadable from this page.
 While it is not essential to have read the texts before the event (we will be reading extracts together during the session), we do encourage you to read them if you can, to make the most of the sessions.